freak-cloud/freak-cloud/freak-cloud-client/README.md

 ## Configure the contract endpoint

-Currently, Freak Cloud's contract address is set to `0x5FbDB2315678afecb367f032d93F642f64180aa3`, which is ab address in our testing process.
+Currently, Freak Cloud's contract address is set to `0x5FbDB2315678afecb367f032d93F642f64180aa3`, which is an address in our testing process.
 If you are re-deploying a contract on localhost, change the address in `./src/contract/config.js`.

 You can also use a version deployed on Aurora with the address `0x1A3e7926d3AA127fD58751305426337709Ddc6F0`.